Btrieve: Novell acquisition

 In 1987, Novell started diversifying and buying companies to add to their NetWare operating system.
 One of the companies they purchased was SoftCraft.
-Nancy Woodward became the Vice-President and General Manager of Novell's Austin operations while Doug Woodward became the Vice-President of Advanced Database Technologies.
+Nancy Woodward became the vice-president and General Manager of Novell's Austin operations while Doug Woodward became the vice-president of Advanced Database Technologies.
 Early the next year, Btrieve 5.0 was released to run as a native NetWare application, or Value Added Process.
 According to Jim Kyle, "it had auto-increment key types, the BROUTER network process server, data-only and key-only files, and optional data compression".
 Version 5.1 was released in 1990 with increased file-handling transaction capability, logging and roll-forward operations, along with several API enhancements.
 Several versions were created for DOS, OS/2 and Microsoft Windows.
 Version 6.0 was released in June 1992.
 However, it was not promoted extensively by Novell, and due to enhancements, (such as the change from pre-imaging to shadow-paging) it was incompatible with previous versions of Btrieve.
 The market did not increase much for Btrieve and it did not see wide adoption due to these issues.

 When the company was acquired by Novell, SoftCraft had been working on a product called XQL, an SQL interpreter designed to better deal with industry standard SQL, which the Xtrieve package was not fully compliant with.
 This became the basis for NetWare SQL, which was initially released in 1989, and was a bare-bones SQL interpreter which implemented the base IBM version of SQL.

+Btrieve saw good adoption by LAN-based software.
+A PC Magazine review of accounting software in 1993 reported that seven of the 11 reviewed packages were based on it—up from three in 1991—with one more vendor planning to release a Btrieve version.
+The magazine cited high network performance and many reporting tools as the database's virtues.